clarkehardy/geviewer/README.md

 A lightweight, Python-based visualization tool for Geant4.
 GeViewer provides a convenient way to view detector geometries and particle trajectories, with smooth rendering in an interactive window.

 ## Features
-* 🔬 **Physics Visualization:** See color-coded particle trajectories in a 3D rendering of your detector
+* 🔬 **Physics Visualization:** See color-coded particle trajectories in a 3D rendering of the detector

 * 🕹️ **Intuitive Controls:** Use your mouse to rotate, zoom, and pan to explore the geometry